great-expectations/great_expectations/docs/features/conditional_expectations.rst

         }
     }

-This feature makes it also possible to add two Expectations of the same type and for the same column, whereby one of them is conditional and the other one is not.
-They will be stored in Expectation Suite as two different Expectations.
+It is also possible to add multiple Expectations of the same type to the Expectation Suite for a single column.
+At most one Expectation can be unconditional while an arbitrary number of Expectations -- each with a different condition -- can be conditional.

 .. code-block:: bash